ufidon/devops/labs/lab01/README.md

 ```

 ## Install Windows server
+*NOT REQUIRED*

+If you host operating system is Windows, you don't need to install Windows server.

 * Download [Windows Server](https://www.microsoft.com/en-us/windows-server)
 * Create a Virtual Machine with *2GB memory/200GB disk* in VirtualBox for installing this Windows server